AlirezaAzadbakht/AlirezaAzadbakht/README.md

 ### Hello there!! 👋

-I'm a Data Science and AI enthusiast who likes to learn about new things and explore out of the box.
+I'm a Data Science and AI enthusiast who likes to learn about new things and explore out of the 📦.

 ### ⚡ Domains:
 - Deep Learning